jnaiman/is507_spring2021_rmd/index.md

 These are the course materials for IS507 (previously IS542) at the [iSchool, University of Illinois, Urbana-Champaign](https://ischool.illinois.edu/).

-If you see any bugs or errors please issue a PR -- always looking to make things better!
+If you see any bugs or errors please issue a PR [by checking out the GitHub source page](https://github.com/jnaiman/is507_spring2021_rmd) -- always looking to make things better!

 > ## Getting Started
 >